exercism/elm/concepts/opaque-types/about.md

   )
 ```

-To create an Opaque Type, you simple choose not to export *variants*.
+To create an Opaque Type, you simply choose not to export the *variants*.
 To do this for the `Maybe` type, you would use the following syntax:

 ```elm